TO ORDER A MUSICAL CONCEPTS KIT OR INDIVIDUAL PARTS

 FOR MODIFICATIONS

-After reviewing our web site to find out about the mods you can fill out the Order Form and follow the packing instructions outlined on this page.
+After reviewing our web site to find out about the mods you can fill out the Order Form Please, please enclose the form - see more at page bottom.
+Follow the packing instructions outlined on this page.
 We also do custom work.
 You may wish to call about the particular product you want modified.
-Your computer system will need Adobe Acrobat or other .pdf reader to print the order form.
+Your computer system will need Adobe Acrobat or other PDF reader to print the order form.
 Most computers will already have Acrobat installed since it is widely used on the internet.

 If needed, Acrobat reader is available at www.adobe.com/reader